 In my post about Private Fears and Personal Demons I promised to talk about some of the fears that we can identify in handwriting.
 So here is one of them – “The inability to assert yourself.”

 This can be a rather debilitating trait because it tends to weaken and dis-empower you.
-Once you are able to identify it you will see quite clearly how this is indeed a fear and how it can hold people back from achieving their goals.
+Once you are able to identify it you will see quite clearly how this is indeed a fear and how it can hold you back from achieving your goals.

 The inability to assert yourself is a fear that comes in many guises and it can have several repercussions.